gmcotta/fullcycle_desafio2/README.md

-Link do DockerHub para a imagem do Laravel: https://hub.docker.com/r/gmcotta/laravel
+Link do DockerHub para a imagem do Golang: https://hub.docker.com/r/gmcotta/codeeducation